-You can create an ODPS Script node to develop an SQL script by using the code editor provided by MaxCompute based on the SQL engine V2.0.
+You can create an ODPS Script node to develop an SQL script by using the code editor provided by the MaxCompute V2.0 SQL engine.

 -- SET statements set odps.sql.type.system.odps2=true; [set odps.stage.reducer.num=***;] [...] -- Data definition language (DDL) statements create table table1 xxx; [create table table2 xxx;] [...] -- Data manipulation language (DML) statements @var1 := SELECT [ALL | DISTINCT] select_expr, select_expr, ...
 FROM table3 [WHERE where_condition]; @var2 := SELECT [ALL | DISTINCT] select_expr, select_expr, ...
 FROM table4 [WHERE where_condition]; @var3 := SELECT [ALL | DISTINCT] var1.select_expr, var2.select_expr, ...
 FROM @var1 join @var2 on ... ; INSERT OVERWRITE|INTO TABLE [PARTITION (partcol1=val1, partcol2=val2 ...)]
 SELECT [ALL | DISTINCT] select_expr, select_expr, ...
 FROM @var3; [@var4 := SELECT [ALL | DISTINCT] var1.select_expr, var.select_expr, ...
 FROM @var1 UNION ALL | UNION SELECT [ALL | DISTINCT] var1.select_expr, var.select_expr, ...
 FROM @var2; CREATE [EXTERNAL] TABLE [IF NOT EXISTS] table_name AS SELECT [ALL | DISTINCT] select_expr, select_expr, ...
 FROM var4;]

 - A complete script consists of SET statements, DDL statements, and DML statements in sequence.
-You can write one or more statements of each type, or even skip a type without writing any statements of that type.
+You can write one or more statements of each type, or skip a type without writing any statements of that type.
 However, you cannot mix different types of statements together.
-You must strictly follow the sequence of SET statements > DDL statements > DML statements.
+You must strictly follow this sequence: SET statements > DDL statements > DML statements.

-- The at signs (@) residing before some statements indicate that these statements are connected through variables.
+- The at signs (@) preceding several statements indicate that these statements are connected by using variables.

-- A script supports only one statement that returns data, such as an independent SELECT statement.
-If multiple such statements are provided, an error occurs.
-We do not recommend that you use SELECT statements in a script.
+- You can write only one statement, for example, a SELECT statement, that returns data in a script.
+If you write multiple such statements in a script, an error occurs.
+We recommend that you do not use SELECT statements in a script.

-CREATE TABLE ASstatement, which must be the last statement.
-We recommend that you put CREATE TABLE statements and INSERT statements in different sections to separate them.
+CREATE TABLE ASstatement in a script, and this statement must be the last statement in the script.
+We recommend that you write CREATE TABLE statements and INSERT statements in different sections to separate them.